mostthingsweb/temperbridge-website/docs/initial_setup/home_assistant.md

 Please complete [Initial Setup]({{ "/docs/initial_setup" | relative_url }}) before proceeding.
 This section assumes your TemperBridge is powered up and connected to your WiFi network.

+**NOTE**: If you followed "Method 1" of WiFi setup, you may have already performed the steps in this section.

 If using a version of Home Assistant before 2023.2, you will need to install the [ESPHome integration](https://www.home-assistant.io/integrations/esphome/).

 Home Assistant should discover your TemperBridge automatically.
 It will give a notification that looks like this: